Upsonic/KOT/docs/operator_functions.md

 # Operator Functions

-Operator functions in Upsonic are special methods that allow users to perform multiple operations in a single transaction or perform operations asynchronously.
-These functions enhance the functionality of the Upsonic class and provide users with more flexibility and performance improvements.
+Operator functions in KOT are special methods that allow users to perform multiple operations in a single transaction or perform operations asynchronously.
+These functions enhance the functionality of the KOT class and provide users with more flexibility and performance improvements.

 ## Transactional Operations